-The Finance Committee is a sub-committee of the main Board of Trustees.
+The Finance Committee is a sub committee of the main Board of Trustees.
 The purpose of the Finance Committee is to ensure that the standards of financial control and administration are adhered to, make financial plans including agreeing the draft budget, and monitor the progress of income and expenditure.
-The Finance Committee has formally met 3 times during the year though the second meeting was only attended by the Chair of Trustees and the members.
+The Finance Committee has formally met 5 times during the year.
 Attendance during the year at meetings was as follows: